-In the earliest form of the panel system, each line finder-district circuit had a sender selector circuit, which revolved (!) around a rotary selector (stepping style-"200-type").
+In the earliest form of the panel system, each line finder-district circuit had a sender selector circuit, which revolved (!) around a 200-type rotary stepping uniselector, with 22 positions.
 When the line finder-district selector circuit had been called into service to serve a line requesting service, that selector "scanned" a group of not more than 22 senders, and when it found an idle one, grabbed it and brought it into the story.
 We see this in very symbolic form in figure 19.